Anemia in Children

 - Living in poverty or immigrating from developing country

-- Early use of cow’s milk
+- Too much cow’s milk

 - Diet low in iron, or some vitamins or minerals